atul7408/Employee_Management/README.md

 1. Login:

 Navigate to application
-Use the demo credentials (for example, username: admin and password: admin123).
+Use the demo credentials (for example, username: john and password: john123).
 (Credentials are validated via a simple AuthService implementation.)
 On successful login, you will be redirected to the Employee List interface.